UTAustin-DL-2022-Team-Descenders/DL-Final-Project/code/state_agent/readme.md

 environment and feeds each set of features to the respective actor (`SteeringActor|steer_net.pt`, `DriftActor|drift_net.pt`, and `SpeedActor|speed_net.pt`), who then calculate the particular actions given the features.
-The Planner (`planner_net.pt`) then calculates how much influence each sub-actor should have on the action given the states available.
-These actions are then fed to the Fine Tuned Planner (`ft_palnner_net.pt`) which filters the actions to better act in the environment.
+The Planner (`planner_net.pt`) then identifies the best policy action to take given a small set of pre-trained scenarios (e.g., head to the puck, move the puck to the goal, back up if stuck against a wall).
+The actions are then fed to the Fine Tuned Planner (`ft_palnner_net.pt`) which filters the actions to better act in the environment.

 ## Description of Files